back

 [ Volt 2.0 ]

 In September 2022, the app found its moment and Volt was born.
-I took the lead design role and worked through daily stand-ups and sprints with a small team.
-We launched the MVP in January 2023 with its core features prioritized for sales reps and appointment setters in the field.
+I took the lead design role and we launched the MVP in January 2023 with its core features: door knocking tools, lead management, leaderboards, and

 Within the first four months, downloads doubled, leads created grew from 59k to 583k, and events per user tripled.
+By March 2026, the app had grown to 18,000 monthly active users—with the majority consistently rating satisfaction with Volt 5/5.
+Features expanded to include competitions, commissions pipeline, project management, chat, rep onboarding, activity feeds, push notifications, and more.

 The 2.0 Rebrand

 Working with their brand guidelines and direction, I developed the new look for Volt.
-The differentiator between the 1.0 rebrand and 2.0 was that this time I had a new superpower — Claude Code as my front-end engineering partner.
+The differentiator between the 1.0 rebrand and 2.0 was that this time I had a new superpower—Claude Code as my front-end engineering partner.

-What started in Figma as a carefully thought-out design system became an opportunity to implement a theme-based token system with more defined rules for typography, colors, and components in the code itself — something my systems-obsessed, AI-curious brain could not resist.
+What started in Figma as a carefully thought-out design system became an opportunity to implement a theme-based token system with more defined rules for typography, colors, and components in the code itself—something my systems-obsessed, AI-curious brain could not resist.

 The result was a new visual language for Volt: a token-based design system that works consistently in Figma and in code, plus an AI-powered agent and design skill that checks for anti-patterns and hard-coded values and offers style guide corrections for anyone shipping Volt code.